-- Appoint an Environmental Control Officer.

-- Complete the detailed design of the structures and detailed site layout plan.

-- Update the EMPr (if necessary).
+- Appoint an Environmental Control Officer. - Update the EMPr (if necessary).

 These environmental management objectives, as well as the management actions that must be implemented in order to achieve the desired objective and avoid/minimise potential impacts are discussed in more detail below.